 Tim Wingfield tells his story moving from Scrum to Kanban, presenting several versions of Kanban boards used, and some practices: retrospectives, pair programming, code review, and stand-up meetings.

 Dean Stevens proposes a way of integrating the business value concept into everyday Agile activity in order to achieve a higher value for an enterprise.

 Erik Sowa and Rob Loh present the Feature Bits technique used by Lyris, detailing the business context, the solution design, the data model, and coding patterns, plus lessons learned using it.

-David Anderson discusses the role of Kanban in bringing accelerated high maturity in organizations from the business and process adoption perspective, without having a formal process definition, presenting evidence of organizations achieving high maturity in very short time (3-9 months), and considering the cultural factors in Kanban success.
+David Anderson discusses the role of Kanban in bringing accelerated high maturity in organizations, presenting evidence of such organizations achieving high maturity in very short time (3-9 months).

-Russell Healy presents the basic concepts of Lean and Kanban through analogies, models and simulations: Waste and the Value Stream, inventory or Work In Process, Cycle Time, and the relationship between them.
+Russell Healy presents the basic concepts of Lean and Kanban: Waste and the Value Stream, inventory or Work In Process, Cycle Time, and the relationship between them.

 Richard Turner discusses the impact of current system trends and why the disconnect between the two disciplines must be resolved.
 He suggests lean approaches may provide guidance for reconciliation.

 This session describes how Lean Production and Kanban has been applied to game development.